 You can’t meet your business goals if you don’t meet your audience’s needs first

-Many content marketing programs fail before they truly get off the ground.
-These programs tend to focus on what the business wants (usually a bigger sales pipeline) before considering what the audience needs.
+Many content marketing programs fail before they even get off the ground.
+These programs tend to focus on what the business wants (usually a bigger sales pipeline) before considering what their audience needs.

 Before you jump back on the content hamster wheel, pause and think for a few seconds.